 Student B does his homework, but he is not that eager to learn.
 Rather, he learns out of obligation, and finds little joy in the task.
 When he is tested, he stays within his comfort zone, trying to perform as best as he can.
 He is not growing, and he sees mistakes as punishment.

 Students who learn like Student A will get more satisfaction and results from their learning than students like Student B. To “create” more students like Student A, I believe that teachers should explain that students learn for themselves, and that language learning is an experience of growth.
-They should inspire a collective, inspirational and cooperative environment, and tests should be seen as a way to further improve and refine the student’s skill, rather than a way to punish them
+They should inspire a collective and cooperative environment, while tests should be seen as a way to further improve and refine the student’s skill, rather than a way to punish them.

 4. Students Rarely Use the Language to Communicate